sungsoo-ahn/2025/_posts/2025-04-28-multi-resolution-training-improves-robustness-against-adversarial-attacks.md

 **Performance Against Adversarial Attacks**

-   As the intensity of adversarial perturbations increases, such as a higher epsilon ($$\epsilon$$) in FGSM or more patches in black box attacks, the robustness of enhanced models generally decreases.
-However, these enhanced models, especially those featuring **gl** blocks and **c3** configurations, consistently maintain higher accuracy compared to baseline models across both FGSM and black box attacks.
-The exception is with MobileNetv2, where the combination of gl block and c6 configuration performs best.
-This suggests that these models' ability to effectively mitigate the impact of both gradient-based and localized perturbations.
+As adversarial perturbations intensify, such as with a higher epsilon ($$\epsilon$$) in the Fast Gradient Sign Method (FGSM) or an increase in patches during black box attacks, the robustness of enhanced models typically diminishes.
+However, models equipped with **gl** blocks and **c3** configurations still manage to outperform baseline models in terms of accuracy under both FGSM and black box scenarios.
+Nonetheless, in specific instances illustrated in figures (d) and (e), this combination shows a quicker decline in performance as perturbations grow.
+Despite this, alternative methods proposed show greater robustness compared to the baselines, indicating that these enhanced models' ability to effectively mitigate the impact of both gradient-based and localized perturbations.

 ## Conclusion